About the Artist

 As most pet portrait artists, I have a strong love of animals.
 It was actually a first career choice.
 I spent a few years trying to decide on whether to work with animals or go into art and design and studied both.
 I have a Diploma in Vet Nursing and more recently a Bachelor of Visual Imaging (graphic design and web).
 While I have worked in the animal field as a Groomer, predominantly art and design won and I am currently working part time as a Graphic Designer, while also focussing on my pet portrait business.

 When I started my Pet Portrait business, I was living in Waikanae Beach on the Kapati Coast, with my two Golden Retrievers, mother and daughter, Nikki and Morgan.
-I since then moved to Taupo, a stunning town, with the lake and mountains, and 3 years later, I have just taken up residence in Raglan with my fiance.
+I since then moved to Taupo, a stunning town, with the lake and mountains, and 3 years later, I have just taken up residence in Raglan with my husband.
 Yet another gorgeous coastal town, Raglan is so stunning!
 I feel so lucky to have lived amongst some of New Zealand's most beautiful scenery, whether it be on the coast or inland.
 My beautiful Morgan passed away in 2016, her mother Nikki, who made it to 13, in 2018.
 I now have Elsa, another beautiful Goldie, I got her as a rehome at 4.
 Shes 6 now and loving the beach life.

 Below are a few photos of my portable studio and my beautiful girls.
 If you have any questions or would like to know more, please don't hesitate to get in touch.
 I look forward to working with you.